SteveKola/mlh-localhost-github/ck3wlmrt200be1rs1u0wt5m55.md

 ![18.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1575649056653/k9TzyMGpa.jpeg)

-The top 20 participants in the InterCampus ML competition we did as qualifiers, together with the top 3 female participants and 2 AI Campus Ambassadors outside the top 20, participated in a mini competition in which the top 2 winners would qualify for fully-funded scholarships for M.Sc in Artificial Intelligence at the University of Stellen, South Africa.
+The top 20 participants in the InterCampus ML competition we did as qualifiers, together with the top 3 female participants and 2 AI Campus Ambassadors outside the top 20, participated in a mini competition in which the top 2 winners would qualify for fully-funded scholarships for M.Sc in Artificial Intelligence at the Stellenbosch University, South Africa.

 ![18b.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1575649090757/PcoDOr2y9.jpeg)